liferay-search/liferay-docs/en/developer/reference/articles/02-java-apis.markdown

        <a href="@platform-ref@/7.2-latest/javadocs/portal-impl/index.html" target="_blank">
 	com.liferay.portal.impl (portal-impl):
 	</a>&nbsp;refer to this only if you are an advanced Liferay developer that needs a deeper
-       understanding of @product-ver@'s implementation in order to contribute to it
+       understanding of @sharepoint-ver@'s implementation in order to contribute to it
     </td>
   </tr>

 </table>

-## @product@ App Java APIs
+## @sharepoint@ App Java APIs

 The tables in this section link to the API modules for apps in these categories: